Tasqu/latex-article-template/README.md

 This is done to facilitate swapping the contents onto a new template for submission, although sometimes journals require all LaTeX source to be in a single file.
-Similarly, I've tried keeping the amount of packages used by the template to a minimum, as this lessens the probability of conflics with journal submission templates.
+Similarly, I've tried keeping the amount of packages used by the template to a minimum, as this lessens the probability of conflicts with journal submission templates.

 ## Use